 Our trustees have represented our iwi well, developed strong networks and relationships enhancing the mana of Tūhourangi where we are seen as partners with integrity.

-I have been privileged and would be proud for the opportunity to continue working on your behalf.
+I am privileged and am proud of the opportunity to continue working on your behalf.